National

 Taking all this into account, a recurring question arises: how can these stores exist if the use of CBD is illegal?
 Henrique’s response is clear: “We are in limbo…”.
 In other words, technically, these stores do not sell products with CBD for food and cosmetics.
 The indication on the labels is that they have other purposes, therefore, the products they sell are perfectly legal.
 What people do with them is not the responsibility of traders, just as those who sell knives are not responsible for what customers will do with them afterwards.

-Small traders and large supermarket chains: Double standards?
+Small retailers vs. large supermarket chains: double standards?

-In Portugal, on the Continente supermarket website, when looking for a term of comparison, you can read about the Hibiscus Tea they sell: “A type of tea that is highly sought after for its antioxidant properties and the benefits it provides for health”, explaining at length why it “promotes cardiovascular health” and “contributes to the relaxation of blood vessels, which helps prevent and control high blood pressure”, as well as “contributes to the reduction of LDL cholesterol and the increase in cholesterol”. good' (HDL)” and “acts in the prevention of diseases and infections”, among other things.
-This case and Aldi are just two examples, but there are many others.
+In Portugal, however, on the Continente supermarket website—to use a point of comparison—the following can be read about the Hibiscus Tea they sell: “A type of tea highly sought after for its antioxidant properties and the health benefits it provides.”
+The product description also states that it “promotes cardiovascular health” and that it “contributes to the relaxation of blood vessels, which helps prevent and control high blood pressure,” as well as that it “contributes to lowering LDL cholesterol and increasing 'good' cholesterol (HDL)” and “acts in the prevention of diseases and infections.”
+This case and that of Aldi are just two examples, but there are many others.
+And the Advertising Code applies to everyone.

-It is true that both ASAE and the authorities in general play their role as supervisors, controlling thousands of situations and products.
-However, when these fall on small business owners and traders who do everything they can to have their products and establishments in order and often stumble upon regulations that leave room for dubious interpretations or situations in which there appears to be double standards , a feeling of injustice prevails that seems difficult to contain.
+It is true that both ASAE (the Portuguese Food Safety and Economic Authority) and the authorities in general do their job as inspectors, controlling thousands of situations and products.
+However, when these inspections affect small business owners who do everything to keep their products and establishments in order—and frequently stumble upon regulations that leave room for ambiguous interpretations or situations where there seem to be double standards—a feeling of injustice prevails that is difficult to contain.

-Taking into account the limited financial capacity of many of these entrepreneurs and the hole that these fines or criminal proceedings represent, there have been situations in which the authorities' actions have buried their businesses.
-In some cases, like the one at Green Swallow stores, only to later prove that the punishment was unfounded, and in most cases to end in nothing, other than legal costs for those involved and for the Portuguese State.
+Taking into account the limited financial resources of many of these entrepreneurs and the financial blow that these fines or criminal proceedings represent, there have been situations where the actions of the authorities have buried their small businesses.
+And in certain cases, like the one at Green Swallow stores...only to be proven years later that the punishment was unfounded.
+Besides the personal problems it causes those involved, all of this entails high legal costs that fall not only on those involved, but also on the Portuguese State.

-Of the four entrepreneurs that CannaReporter® contacted, three preferred to remain anonymous, which shows that the community is afraid to speak out.
-The testimonies we heard focused on the fact that anyone who expresses their disagreement with the status quo and with the current legal framework, it ends up suffering reprisals in the form of more frequent “random” visits and inspections by the authorities.
+Of the four entrepreneurs contacted by CannaReporter®, three preferred to remain anonymous, demonstrating a fear of speaking out within the community.
+The testimonies we heard focused on those who express their disagreement with the... status quo and with the current legal framework, it ends up suffering reprisals in the form of more frequent “random” visits and inspections by the authorities.
 These sometimes involve criminal proceedings and always end in fines – usually for minor faults that, as we have already seen, occur in so many products and websites.
 “ASAE takes notice of these little things: the way products are advertised, how they are exposed to the public, the labeling: Sales to minors under 18 are prohibited, in PT we have to write that it is hemp flower; etc.”, says Henrique.

-As we witnessed while trying to prepare this report, the Portuguese authorities are very inaccessible: we waited more than a week for a response from DGAV and Infarmed, we spent days calling ASAE, always until the call dropped, and we were never answered in any of the options. .
-The authorities excuse themselves in vague answers, focus on their different responsibilities, refer to other departments that do not respond, and issue decrees and regulations that leave journalists, citizens and businesspeople with more questions than answers.
-This was our first-person experience.
+As we witnessed while attempting to prepare this report, the Portuguese authorities are very inaccessible: we waited more than a week for a response from DGAV and Infarmed, and spent days calling ASAE—always until the call dropped—without ever being answered through any of the available options.
+The authorities frequently excuse themselves with vague answers, narrow down to their different competencies, refer to other departments that do not respond, or recite decrees and regulations that leave journalists, citizens, and businesspeople with more questions than answers.
+This was our firsthand experience.

-While the CBD situation remains in this limbo and there is randomness in inspections, leading to double standards, the losers are the consumers and patients who resort to these products.
+But in reality, as long as the CBD situation remains in this limbo and there is randomness in inspections, with a double standard prevailing, those who truly lose out are the consumers who use these products for health reasons.

 ______________________________________________________________